fruzsinaagocs/riccati/README.md

-# ARDC: adaptive Riccati defect correction solver
+# `riccati': a package implementing the adaptive Riccati defect correction (ARDC) method

 ## About